Author Interview: J.J. McCullough, writer of J.J.’s Complete Guide to Canada

 Camera: Sony Cybershot DSC-HX9V

-Video edited with Adobe Premiere Pro CS5.5 on a Windows 7 Dell PC (Intel i7 and USB 3.0 for a faster workflow).
+Edited with Adobe Premiere Pro CS5.5 on a Windows 7 Dell PC (Intel i7 with USB 3.0 for a faster workflow).